 How to Calculate Load Test Target Numbers

-All about setting up the right load mix and calculating the target numbers correctly without overreaching.
+Learn how to set up the right load mix and calculate target numbers correctly without overreaching.

 Motivation

 Before you can start load testing for your application, you need to define target numbers.
-The load you apply should likely model real world traffic behavior, but chances are you do not yet have a complete list of numbers at hand.
-You might also have heard about “concurrent users” or got these as a metric, which makes things even more tricky.
+The load you apply should ideally model real-world traffic behavior, but chances are you do not yet have a complete list of numbers at hand.
+You might also have heard about “concurrent users” or received these as a metric, which makes things even trickier.

-So what should you do when you do not know every detail about the current or future load patterns?
-We will describe one approach that works pretty well in the context of commerce applications and always yields satisfying results for us.
+So, what should you do when you do not know every detail about current or future load patterns?
+We will describe one approach that works quite well in the context of commerce applications and consistently yields satisfying results for us.

 Assumptions

-• TSearch: TVisit plus keyword search plus browsing of the results
+• TSearch: TVisit plus keyword search and browsing of the results.

-We need at least a few numbers to derive our calculation from, such as:
+We need at least a few numbers from which to derive our calculation, such as:

-Based on these assumptions, we can put together a fairly simple but sufficiently accurate load mix.
-Of course, we can also analyze the current log files and try to come up with something more precise, but that will be only a snapshot.
-Traffic is very volatile and hence we can be very generous when setting up this mix.
+Based on these assumptions, we can assemble a fairly simple yet sufficiently accurate load mix.
+Of course, we can also analyze current log files and try to devise something more precise, but that will only be a snapshot.
+Traffic is very volatile; hence, we can be very generous when setting up this mix.

-Since we do not take any daily averages as base but the peaks, we will calculate with a pretty comfortable buffer for our daily commerce life.
+Since we do not take daily averages as a base but rather the peaks, we will calculate with a fairly comfortable buffer for our daily commerce operations.

 Arrival Rate Calculation